Bungku–Tolaki languages: Languages

 This classification supersedes Mead (1999), an earlier classification proposed by Mead in 1994.
 Based on a lexicostatistical comparison, his earlier classification proposed 'Bungku,' 'Mori,' and 'Tolaki' as primary subdivisions under Bungku–Tolaki.
 In view of more recent evidence from shared sound change and innovations in pronoun sets, the unity of the proposed Mori group (comprising Bahonsuai, Mori Bawah, Mori Atas, Padoe and Tomadino) could not be maintained.
 Additional information can be found at Mori language.

 Phonology

-The sound system of all Bungku–Tolaki is characterized by a simple five-vowel system and the complete lack of final consonants.
+The sound system of all Bungku–Tolaki languages is characterized by a simple five-vowel system and the complete lack of final consonants.
+However, final consonants must be reconstructed for Proto-Bungku–Tolaki.

 Reconstruction

 Proto-Bungku–Tolaki has been reconstructed by Mead (1998).